 The principal of the fund shall not be expended.
-The income accrued from it shall strictly be utilized for the purpose and activities set forth in the Articles of Association and the three-year work plan of the respective Civil Society Organizations.
+The income accrued from it shall not be utilized other than for the purpose and activities set forth in the Article of Association and the three-year work plan of the respective Civil Society Organizations.